What Are The Causes Of Static Electricity

 Environmental Applications

 Static electricity plays a role in various environmental processes, such as the formation of lightning and the adhesion of particulate matter to surfaces.
 Researchers are studying these phenomena to better understand air pollution and develop strategies for mitigating its effects.
-For example, electrostatic precipitators are used to remove particulate matter from industrial emissions.
+As an example, electrostatic precipitators are used to remove particulate matter from industrial emissions.

 Professional Insights